Let's look at the key reasons that are pushing Best Buy Co. Inc. (BBY) to new highs

 Sponsored

-Over the past five-year period, the growth rate of yearbook sales for the company of the Consumer Cyclical sector was 5.60%.
-The company achieved an average annual earnings per share of 44.00%.
+Consumer Cyclical Sector giant saw their annual sales surged by 5.60% over the last five years.
+Meanwhile, its annual earnings per share averaged 44.00%.
 With a float of $200.80 million, this company’s outstanding shares have now reached $225.40 million.

 Best Buy Co.
 Inc. (BBY) Breakdown of a Key Holders of the stock

-Observing investor behavior towards Specialty Retail industry stocks is more important than anything else.
+As we move forward, let’s examine how large-scale investors are investing in this stock of the Specialty Retail Industry.
 The insider ownership of Best Buy Co.
-Inc. is 0.50%, while institutional ownership is 84.60%.
-The most recent insider transaction that took place on Sep 09, was worth 100,165.
-In this transaction EVP, Omnichannel of this company sold 1,308 shares at a rate of $76.58, taking the stock ownership to the 44,910 shares.
-Before that another transaction happened on Aug 23, when Company’s Chief Financial Officer sold 890 for $79.09, making the entire transaction worth $70,390.
-This insider now owns 59,513 shares in total.
+Inc. is 0.40%, while institutional ownership is 84.60%.
+The most recent insider transaction that took place on Sep 21, was worth 131,274.
+In this transaction President, Best Buy Health of this company sold 1,834 shares at a rate of $71.58, taking the stock ownership to the 21,169 shares.
+Before that another transaction happened on Sep 21, when Company’s Chief Customer Officer sold 126 for $71.58, making the entire transaction worth $9,019.
+This insider now owns 39,066 shares in total.

 Best Buy Co.
 Inc. (BBY) Recent Fiscal highlights

-As on 4/29/2022, Multinational firm has announced its last quarter scores, in which it reported $1.57 earnings per share (EPS) for the period falling under the consensus outlook (set at $1.61) by -$0.04.
+In its latest quarterly report, released on 4/29/2022, the company reported earnings of $1.57 per share, which was $0.1 lower than the consensus estimate of $0.26.
+In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
 This company achieved a net margin of +4.74 while generating a return on equity of 64.52.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 1.41 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 44.00% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 8.00% during the next five years compared to 21.30% growth over the previous five years of trading.